 Again, at KS2 the government has introduced new performance measures.
 The number of pupils meeting the 'expected standard' an assessment of reading, maths and writing ability.
-The average score across all Ipswich Schools is 61.7%, compared with a national average of 64%.
+The average score across all Ipswich Schools is 61.7%, compared with a national average of 65%.
 The average score masks significant variations in performance across Ipswich schools.

-The 2015 Indices of Multiple Deprivation are the latest statistics available and they show that 12 of Ipswich's 84 Lower Super Output Areas (LSOAs) are within the 10% most deprived in England whereas just 2 are in the 10% least deprived.
+The 2019 Indices of Multiple Deprivation are the latest statistics available and they show that Ipswich ranked 71 out of 317 local authorities on the Index of Multiple Deprivation (within the 22% most deprived local authorities).